Citizen-AI/chat-server/README.md

 * squidex
   * Make linked topics work
-    * still work with QRs (?)
     * test for button label
     * what do about [more]?
-    * when updating via webhook, redo links (breaks buttons at the moment)
     * proper error on squidex not found
     * Shouldn't die on one bad topic
-    * work out how to open port for webhook incoming
-  * space out replies
   * image tag for Messenger
   * handle server down
   * make it optional